exercism/pyret/exercises/shared/.docs/debug.md

 # Debug

 To help with debugging, you can use the fact that any console output will be shown in the test results window.
-You can write to the console using a [print][print] expression:
+You can write to the console using a [print] expression:

 ```pyret
 print("Debug message")